Did you know Google awards nonprofits with $10,000 in free Ads spending each month? It’s true, all thanks to a program called Google Ad Grants.

 The bottom line: Google requires that accounts meet certain requirements in order to remain active.
 By paying attention to these goals, you can make sure your account stays in good standing and is successful.

-Google Grants can be one of the most valuable marketing tools your nonprofit has access to.
-Now that you know how to apply for these grants, you’re halfway to Google AdWords success!
+Google Grants are one of the most valuable marketing tools your nonprofit can access.
+Now that you know how to apply for these grants, you’re halfway to Google Ads success!

 Check out these resources for more insight into online marketing and fundraising: